MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-and-office-365-groups.md

 - MEW150
 - MED150
 ms.assetid: d8c239dc-a48b-47ab-b85e-6b4b8191a869
-description: "If your network is eligible, groups in Yammer can have access to Office 365 services, including a SharePoint Online team site and document library, a OneNote notebook, a plan in Planner, and a workspace in PowerBI.
+description: "If your network is eligible, groups in Yammer can have access to Office 365 services, including a SharePoint Online team site and document library, a OneNote notebook, a plan in Planner, and a workspace in Power BI.
 This is called an Office 365 connected group."
 ---

 # Yammer and Office 365 Groups